Japan Hotel Chain Under Fire Over Denial of Rape of Nanking

-A fast-growing Japanese hotel chain is facing criticism over a book penned by the hotel's owner that says the Rape of Nanking was fabricated.
+A fast-growing Japanese hotel chain is facing criticism over a book penned by the chain's owner that says the Rape of Nanking was fabricated.

-The video shows passages from the book calling the 1937 massacre an "imaginary" event concocted by China to blame Japan.
+The video shows passages from the book calling the 1937 Rape of Nanking an "imaginary" event concocted by China to blame Japan.
 The book also denies that Japan's use of "comfort women" involved forced prostitution.

-Prime Minister Shinzo Abe has also expressed skepticism toward accounts of the Rape of Nanjing.
+Prime Minister Shinzo Abe also has expressed skepticism about accounts of events in the city.
 The inclusion of Rape of Nanking documents on a UNESCO heritage list in October 2015 prompted Japan to suspend its contribution to the United Nation's educational unit.

 "History can never change over time, and facts will not fade away despite deliberate evasion," she said.

-APA hotel said in a statement that the book is meant to help readers learn "the fact-based true interpretation of modern history" and not aimed at criticizing a specific country or its people.
+APA Group said in a statement that the book is meant to help readers learn "the fact-based true interpretation of modern history" and is not aimed at criticizing a specific country or its people.

+"We will only continue to maintain what we believe is right, and we have no plans to take any steps" in response to China's complaint, the hotel said in response to questions from the AP.
+"There should be different views, which we hope would help deepen our discussion of historical issues."

-In a statement on its website APA also reiterated its position that there is no documentary proof 300,000 people were massacred in the Rape of Nanking.
+APA also reiterated its position that there was no documentary proof that 300,000 people were massacred in the Rape of Nanking.

-The hotel, however, did not respond to inquiries from the Associated Press earlier Wednesday.

 APA has expanded quickly in recent years, offering relatively reasonably priced, no-frills rooms across the country.
-About 5 percent of its guests are Chinese, according to local media.
-APA opened its first overseas outlet in New Jersey in 2015 and has since purchased a hotel chain in Canada.
+About 5 percent of its guests are Chinese and another 3 percent are South Korean, according to the chain.
+APA opened its first overseas hotel in New Jersey in 2015 and has since purchased a hotel chain in Canada.

+So far, the controversy has had no major impact on its business, APA said.

 Motoya is a vocal backer of Abe and is connected with the ruling Liberal Democratic Party's ultra-conservative wing.
 He organizes lectures and invites leading revisionist historians, ideologues and politicians to speak.